On Piste Safety

-2. Control of speed and manner of skiing or snowboarding
+2. Control of speed and skiing or snowboarding

 Every skier or snowboarder must move in control.
-He or she must adapt the speed and manner of skiing or snowboarding to personal ability and to the prevailing conditions of terrain, snow and weather, as well as to the density of traffic.
+He must adapt the speed and manner of skiing or snowboarding to his personal ability and to the prevailing conditions of terrain, snow and weather as well as to the density of traffic.

 3. Choice of route

-A skier or snowboarder coming from behind must choose his or her route in such a way not to endanger skiers or snowboarders ahead
+A skier or snowboarder coming from behind must choose his route in such a way not to endanger skiers or snowboarders ahead

 5. Entering, starting and moving upwards

-Unless absolutely necessary, skiers or snowboarders must avoid stopping on the piste in narrow places or where visibility is restricted.
-If a fall should occur here, it is essential to move clear of the piste as soon as possible.
+Unless absolutely necessary, a skier or snowboarder must avoid stopping on the piste in narrow places or where visibility is restricted.
+After a fall in such a place, a skier or snowboarder must move and clear the slope as soon as possible.

 7. Climbing and descending on foot

-A skier or snowboarder either climbing or descending on foot must keep to the side of the slopes.
+A skier or snowboarder either climbing or descending on foot must keep to the side of the slope.

 Skiers and snowboarders must respect all signs and markings.